PeterGrace/kubectl-everything/README.md

 # kubectl-get_pod_priority
 This command produces a list of pods and what priorityclass they're operating under.

+# kubectl-get_psp
+This command produces a list of pods and what Pod Security Policy they're operating under.

 ## Prerequisites
   * You'll need a recent kubectl binary.